 Caring for an Aging Parent: Family Members as Caregivers

-We usually do not think about caregiving until one of our family members becomes diagnosed with a long-term, chronic illness, such as Alzheimer's or Parkinson's.
-Or if they suffer from an acute sudden onset disease or injury, such as a stroke, car accident or heart attack.
-Often, when something like this does happen, our first thoughts are, "What do I do now?"… or "What resources are available?"… or more often just plain, "Help!"
-Even if we don’t always get our questions answered right away, the situation demands that we take action now.
+We usually don't think about caregiving until one of our family members becomes diagnosed with a long-term, chronic illness, such as Alzheimer's or Parkinson's.
+Or until a loved one suffers from an acute sudden-onset disease or injury, such as a stroke, car accident or heart attack.
+Often, when the need for caregiving services does arise, our first thoughts are, "What do I do now?"… or "What resources are available?"… or even more often just plain, "Help!"
+Even when we don’t get our questions answered right away, the situation demands we take action now.
 We don’t have the luxury of putting it off.

-After the initial shock and panic subside, family members often wonder whether they are equipped to provide the care that is necessary for their loved one.
+After the initial shock and panic subside, family members often wonder whether they are equipped to provide the care their loved one needs.
 They question their skills, their abilities, and the demands on their time.